 Advanced training teaches a barista to understand:

-- The coffee production process, from growth until the time it's poured into the cup, along with the ways in which the entire process affects the final beverage
+- The coffee production process, from growth until the time it's poured into the cup, along with how the entire process affects the final beverage.

 How to Highlight Your Skills